gataca-io/gataca.io/content/posts/the-best-id-wallet-for-self-sovereign-identity.md

 * GATACA Wallet: a digital ID wallet for consumers
 * GATACA Certify: tools for Trusted Authorities to issue W3C-compliant verifiable credentials
-* GATACA Connect: single-sign-on authentication tools for businesses to accept decentralized digital IDs for authentication.
+* GATACA Connect: single sign-on authentication tools for businesses to accept decentralized digital IDs for authentication.

 We were born with a strong sense of global interoperability, so we designed our technology to be blockchain-agnostic.
 Wait, what?
 Don't worry, all that matters is that we can integrate our technology with any government', industry consortium' or business organization's  infrastructure, so that you can enjoy fast onboarding and secure authentication services.